 Methods used for allocation of expenses among programs - The consolidated financial statements report certain categories of expenses that are attributable to program or supporting services of the Organization.
+Those expenses include the Executive Office, ministry management departments, the legal report certain categories of expenses that are attributable to program or supporting services of the Organization.
 Those expenses include the Executive Office, ministry management departments, the legal department, the information technology department, the security department, the facilities department, the housekeeping department, and the grounds department.
 The Executive Office, ministry management department, and legal department expenses are allocated based on level of effort.
 Information technology costs are allocated based on network accounts.
 Facility expenses are allocated based upon workorders.
 Security, housekeeping, and ground expenses are allocated based upon square footage.

-Income taxes - The Internal Revenue Service (IRS) has determined that the operations of World Concern, as a ministry of CRISTA Ministries, and WCDO are exempt from federal income taxes under Sections 501(c)(3) and 509(a)(1) of the Internal Revenue Code.
+Income taxes - The Internal Revenue Service (IRS) has determined that the operations of World Concern, as a ministry of CRISTA Ministries, and WCDO are exempt from federal income taxes under Sections 501(c)(3) and 509(a)(1) of the Internal Revenue Code except to the extent of unrelated business taxable income as defined under IRC sections 511 through 515.
+The Organization recognizes the tax benefit from uncertain tax positions only if it is more likely than not the tax positions will be sustained on examination by the tax authorities, based on the technical merits of the position.
+The tax benefit is measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
+The Organization recognizes interest and penalties related to income tax matters in operating expenses.
 Accordingly, no provision has been made for federal income tax in the accompanying consolidated financial statements.